 - Research on Fremantle’s ‘dangerous’ women of the 20th-century

 - New primary source databases from Queensland and South Australia

 - The mystery of the 17 Dargo brides and the beautiful headpiece that linked them

 - Stratford and District Historical Society spotlight

 Plus, there’s three World Heritage memberships to Ancestry.com.au up for grabs in our subscription offer!

 And much more – in fact, 76 pages of terrific features, practical information on genealogy, chances to network with other family historians, and book and app reviews.
 On sale now online – click here to buy!

-If your local newsagent doesn’t stock us though, then they should be able to put a standing order in for you from Gordon & Gotch [G&G] – our title number is 11904 and G&G is on 1300 650 66, if your agent asks.
-Once your newsagent sends in your request, we’ll make sure that our next edition, Issue 17: Jul-Aug 2013, is sent there for you!
+If your local newsagent doesn’t stock us though, then they should be able to put a standing order in for you from Gordon & Gotch [G&G] – our title number is 11904 and G&G is on 1300 650 666, if your agent asks.
+Once your newsagent sends in your request, we’ll make sure that Issue 20: Jan-Feb 2014 is sent there for you!

-Packed as always with in-depth family history research advice, the latest news and events, and features on Australia’s social history and heritage, Inside History is a bi-monthly magazine for people who are passionate about the past.
+Packed as always with in-depth family history research advice, the latest news and events, and features on Australia’s social history and heritage, Inside History magazine is Australia’s leading bi-monthly for people who are passionate about the past.
 It’s available from newsagents nationally, on iPad via Apple Newsstand, and for Android and desktop computers through Zinio.
-Or subscribe and have it delivered straight to your door.